 How much does a gold coin weight?

 The answer is not as simple as you think.
 Here is my favorite post on the subject.
 Delta's thinking and research are awesome, and have influenced many old school RPGs, including mine.
-I got convinced of using silver coins instead of gold.
-I also got convinced to use a reasonable weight to coins, like D&D did from 2e on - now there are 50 coins for every pound, instead of the original 10 coins.
+Ii convinced me of using silver coins instead of gold... and also use a reasonable weight to coins, like D&D did from 2e on - now there are 50 coins for every pound, instead of the original 10 coins.
 (BTW, I use a 1 gp = 10 sp = 100 cp, for simplicity).

-He makes a great argument.
+He makes a great point.
 Here is one interesting bit:

 Some of the lessons here, I think, are these: You don't want to "blow your wad" with enormous summer-action-movie-size treasures right at 1st level.
 A fat purse with a few dozen coins should be worth a thief's time to knife someone over.
 A wizard should be able to carry enough money in the folds of his robe to buy a night's stay at an inn, hire a lantern-bearer, or procure some interesting ephemera.
 If you want to jump into "heroic" adventure from the get-go, then it should match the rest of the D&D mechanics in that 3rd or 4th level is where you would start.

 This is not only practical but also historically realistic.

 I've been thinking about item cards lately; I've even bought some.
 I want to make these things tangible to my players; not just things they can fill in a form.
 Maybe in this regard, I want my games to LOOK like games instead of accounting exercises.
 I even thought of buying some fake gold coins... but then it would starting looking like cosplay.